pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

 ### Unsupervised machine learning
 - training data includes only features values without any known labels
+- data-driven
 - determine relationships between the features of the observations in the training data
 - Types
     - **Clustering**
+    - anamoly detection

 #### Clustering
 - identifies similarities between observations based on their features, and groups them into discrete clusters.
+- most common clustering algorithm is **_K-mean_** clustering
 - Example
     - group of similar flowers based on their size, numbers of leaves, and number of petals
+    - A medical research project uses a large anonymized dataset of brain scan images that are categorized into predefined brain haemorrhage types.
+You need to use machine learning to support early detection of the different brain haemorrhage types in the images before the images are reviewed by a person.
 - Metrics
     - average distance to cluster center
     - average distance to other center